 A WCS is a no-brainer for Lean Supply Chain initiative because of its business-rule-driven design.
 When your business rules dictate how the software is configured, it’s suddenly much easier to create those rules that reduce waste in a process and refocus on customers—and customers are what these processes are all about.

 A Warehouse Control System is a tool for the material handling industry to create and monitor faster and more efficient processes.
-You can learn more in-depth information about Hytrol’s WCS, Pivot™, by using the link below.
+You can learn more in-depth information about Hytrol’s WCS, by clicking here.